westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 In the example above, the host must issue to the same zone three different write operations for data A (4KB), B (8KB), and C (16KB).
-Using regular write commands, this can be done safely only at a write queue depth of 1 per zone,i that is, the host must wait for the completion of an outstanding write operation before issuing the next write request.
+Using regular write commands, this can be done safely only at a write queue depth of 1 per zone,i.e, the host must wait for the completion of an outstanding write operation before issuing the next write request.
 For each write request, the write position must be equal to the zone write pointer position.
-This result in the data being stored in the zone in the same order as issued.
+This ensures data stored in the zone is in the same order as it was issued.

 Using zone append write operations, the write queue depth constraint is removed and the host can issue all three write requests simultaneously.
 Upon completion